 Teachers have a unique responsibility to care for a student’s education and provide feedback in a constructive, educational way.
-This is important, so students leave the classroom feeling empowered rather than defeated.
 Teacher feedback should be prompt, specific, and goal-oriented.
 Teachers should take great care in presenting feedback and should encourage student input as often as possible.
 Feedback in the classroom should be:

-- Focused on skills– Rubrics are great to target and give feedback on specific skills.
-This is helpful so that you are providing targeted feedback on specific skills.
+- Focused on skills – Rubrics are great to target and give feedback on specific skills.

-- Both ways– Allow students to give you feedback, as well so that you can model how to receive feedback in a positive way.
+- Two-way – Allow students to give you feedback as well, so that you can model how to receive feedback in a positive way.
 Also, allow students to provide feedback to one another.

 Assessment Strategies questions account for 14% of the test.